olaven/webstore-react/README.md

 # webstore-react

-A webstore built with React on Enonic platform
+A webstore built with React and Redux using the Enonic platform with Repositories and Headless site.

+This React website is a demonstration and is not to be used in production.

+# This package contains:
+* service of html with a webpack bundle
+* React-Redux implementation
+* storage of objects and images on the Enonic built-in repository system-repo
+* storage of objects and images on the Enonic Headless cms site
+* (shallow)implementation of Material-ui

 # Setting up headless
 The headless demo (/headless) enables getting data from XP content studio.